Full-Time Senior Campaign Representative

 - Works with the Communications Department and Chapters to support media outreach activities related to the campaign.
 Serves as a Sierra Club spokesperson to media outlets and promotes volunteer media exposure.

 - Writes, edits, and reviews educational and advocacy materials.

 - Represents the Sierra Club to the general public and to strategic allies.

-- Introduces creative ideas and new approaches for team consideration.
+- Introduces creative ideas and approaches; fosters creativity among team members.

 - Handles miscellaneous projects and duties as assigned.